m0ppers/syncthing-bar/README.md

 Be aware that i am NOT a swift developer.
 I am not even a cocoa developer.
 This is more or less a weekend experiment.
 It should be useable but the code is a mess :O (so much i can tell :D)

+## What will it do?

+Syncthing bar has syncthing bundled.
+Once started it will try to upgrade and then keep the bundled syncthing running.
+It will automatically select a port.
+When clicking on the statusbar icon it will offer quick access to the UI and will allow you to open any shared folder in finder.
+Syncthing log may be examined as well.
+That's it

 ## To build/run

 1. Clone the repository in X-Code